-Cash used in financing activities for the 13-week period ended March 29, 2009 was \$4.8 million, compared to \$203,000 for the comparable period in 2008.
-The increase in cash used by financing activities is largely attributable to a \$4 million decrease in advances from related parties.
+Cash used in financing activities for the 13-week period ended June 28, 2009 was \$672,000, compared to \$6.0 million used for the comparable period in 2008.
+The decrease in cash used by financing activities is largely attributable to a \$5.4 million net increase in advances from related party.
+For the 26-week period ended June 28, 2009, the cash used in financing activities was \$5.5 million compared with \$6.2 million used for the comparable period of 2008.
+The change in the cash activity from the prior year is the result of an increase in advances from related party of \$661,000.

-As of March 29, 2009, the Partnership's credit facilities have not changed since the end of the previous fiscal year.
+As of June 28, 2009, the Partnership's credit facilities have not changed since the end of the previous fiscal year.
 In 2007, the Partnership amended its, then existing, credit facility to increase the committed, non-revolving facility from \$20 million to \$47 million and to extend the term by five years to 2012.
-As security for repayment of the facility, the Partnership has provided the Bank with a first ranking general security agreement charging all tangible and intangible assets of the Partnership, as well as an assignment of all security supporting the Royalty Agreements.
+As security for repayment of the facility, the Partnership has provided the Bank with a first ranking general security agreement charging all tangible and intangible assets of the Partnership, as well as an assignment of all security supporting the Licence Royalty Agreements.
 In addition, the Company granted to the Partnership a continuing, general security interest, subject to certain exceptions, in all present and acquired property of the Company.
 The facilities bear interest at Prime plus 0% to 0.25% or the Bankers' Acceptance rate plus 1.00% to 1.75%, depending on the level of debt to EBITDA.
 The Partnership continued its existing interest rate swap and entered into two additional interest rate swaps to mitigate the risk associated with the credit facilities bearing interest at a floating rate.
 The interest rate on the existing \$20 million interest swap decreased to 4.8% from 5.3% until January 2010 and the incremental facility of \$27 million will be initially fixed at 5.05% plus a 1.25% spread for a total rate of 6.3% until July 2012; rates may change based on the level of debt to EBITDA.
+In June 2009, the Company entered into a fourth swap agreement to extend the \$20 million interest swap until July 2012 at a rate of 2.69% plus a 1.25% spread for a total rate of 3.94% from January 2010 until July 2012.

-Certain covenants must be maintained by the Partnership and the Company for the credit facility to be in good standing, all of which were met as of March 29, 2009.
-As part of the amended credit agreement, the Partnership has agreed to a financial covenant in which, on a four quarter rolling basis, Distributions may not exceed Distributable Cash Flow for such period plus the aggregate amount of Distributable Cash Flow for prior Distribution Periods not distributed, which as at March 29, 2009 was \$3.7 million.
+Certain covenants must be maintained by the Partnership and the Company for the credit facility to be in good standing, all of which were met as of June 28, 2009.
+As part of the amended credit agreement, the Partnership has agreed to a financial covenant in which, on a four quarter rolling basis, Distributions may not exceed Distributable Cash Flow for such period plus the aggregate amount of Distributable Cash Flow for prior Distribution Periods not distributed, which as at June 28, 2009 was \$3.2 million.
 In addition, the Partnership is required to maintain a funded debt to EBITDA ratio not to exceed 2.5:1 on a four quarter rolling average.
-The Debt to EBITDA ratio for the last four quarters rolling average is 1.57:1.
+The Debt to EBITDA ratio for the last four quarters rolling average is 1.59:1.
 The Partnership is presently making interest-only payments on the non-revolving credit facility.